July 17, 2020

 - The IOP or half-day PHP providing services by telemedicine must be at the same intensity and level of service required by those programs per policy.
 The provider must show they are offering all components of the IOP via telemedicine (e.g., at least two hours of services).
 IOPs and half-day PHPs must document all services via telemedicine in the medical records and on the claim.

-Please note: Full-day, full-intensity PHP services provided under telemedicine are not currently covered.
+Please note: Full-day (any services lasting six hours or longer), full-intensity PHP services provided under telemedicine are not currently covered.

 Providers should hold their claims until after August 10, 2020.
 After August 10, please submit claims using the modifier GT and revenue code 0780.